-- 278. The following questions will be asked by the reviewing group to ascertain the success of the policy: - a.
-Is everyone aware of the procedures to be followed? - b.
-Have new members of staff, teaching and non-teaching, made aware of the policy? - c.
+278. The following questions will be asked by the reviewing group to ascertain the success of the policy:

+a.
+Is everyone aware of the procedures to be followed?

+b.
+Have new members of staff, teaching and non-teaching, made aware of the policy?

+c.
 Have we reviewed carefully any actual uses of the policy where pupils have been missing and the lessons that may have been learned?

-PUPILS MISSING EDUCATION FOR PROLONGED PERIODS OR ON REPEAT OCCASSIONS
+PUPILS MISSING EDUCATION FOR PROLONGED PERIODS OR ON REPEAT OCCASSIONS AND / OR UNEXPLAINABLE AND/OR PERSISTENT ABSENCES FROM EDUCATION

-279. Pupils who miss education particularly on repeat occasions and/or prolonged periods should be identified by the form tutor and reported to the DSL for further action.
+279. Pupils who miss education particularly on repeat occasions and/or prolonged periods and / or unexplainable and / or persistent absences from education should be identified by the form tutor and reported to the DSL for further action.
 This can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
 Please see the attendance policy (points 13 and 14) for details of the procedure.